zdgriffith/pev-photons/event_selection/README.md

-# event_selection
+# all_sky

-Scripts related to event selection
+The scripts used to create the event selection and produce files at the final cut level

-data_mc_check.py: Plots the gamma-ray probability of a random forest for MC and data to verify agreement eff_area_comp.py: Plots the effective area to gamma rays vs. energy for each year of detector data ang_res.py:       Plots the angular resolution vs. energy for different years. passing_fraction.py:  Plots the fraction of events passing the gamma/hadron separation cut as a function of energy
+exp_mc_writer.py:  writes exp and mc files in the format that skylab takes at the final cut level